 As we are a rural dispensing practice, current national legislation only allows us to dispense medication to patients that live more than one mile, as the crow flies, from the nearest pharmacy.

 We are able to send your prescription electronically to your preferred pharmacy for you to collect from there.
 Alternatively, you can collect your paper prescription from us in person.

-If you are unsure where your nearest chemist is, please visit www.nhs.uk/service-search/find-a-pharmacy and enter your postcode.
+If you are unsure where your nearest chemist is, please visit NHS Find a Pharmacy and enter your postcode.

 Can I get my private prescription transferred to an NHS prescription?